 Cybersecurity ROI ROSI calculator

-If you’re going to spend a certain amount on cyber security managed services, what kind of “return” should you expect?
+If you’re going to spend money on cyber security managed services, what kind of “return” should you expect?

-Does that question even make sense for an investment that’s intended to avoid loss?
+Does that question even make sense when your goal is to avoid loss?

-In this post, we’ll give you the rundown on cybersecurity ROI (or more properly, ROSI—return on security investment).
+In this post, we’ll give you the tools to calculate cybersecurity ROI (or more properly, ROSI—return on security investment).
 We’ll also give you a simple calculator to help you estimate your ROSI from cybersecurity.

-Last of all, we’ll give you tools for communicating cybersecurity ROSI to the C-suite.
+Last of all, we’ll help you communicate cybersecurity ROSI to the C-suite.

 Let’s dive in!